angular-eslint/angular-eslint/README.md

 3. Populating the `.eslintrc.json` files appropriately to match the previous setup you had in the Codelyzer + TSLint world

-**The best source of information for performing this migration** is located within the Angular CLI integration test within this monorepo.
+**The best reference configurations for performing your own migration** are located within the Angular CLI integration test within this monorepo.
 Check out the relevant configuration files:

 - [packages/integration-tests/fixtures/angular-cli-workspace/.eslintrc.js](./packages/integration-tests/fixtures/angular-cli-workspace/.eslintrc.js)
 - [packages/integration-tests/fixtures/angular-cli-workspace/angular.json](./packages/integration-tests/fixtures/angular-cli-workspace/angular.json)

-Soon we will provide an example project and also an `ng add` schematic to handle all of this for you automatically.

-If you are interested in creating this, we would be very grateful to receive a PR in the meantime!
+If you are looking for general help in migrating from TSLint to ESLint, you can check out this project: https://github.com/typescript-eslint/tslint-to-eslint-config

 ### Rules List